cmoesgaard/curl/docs/MANUAL.md

 example, the field name 'coolfiles' is used to send three files, with different content types using the following syntax:

-    curl -F "coolfiles=@fil1.gif;type=image/gif,fil2.txt,fil3.html"
+    carl -F "coolfiles=@fil1.gif;type=image/gif,fil2.txt,fil3.html"
       http://www.post.com/postit.cgi

-If the content-type is not specified, curl will try to guess from the file extension (it only knows a few), or use the previously specified type (from an earlier file if several files are specified in a list) or else it will use the default type 'application/octet-stream'.
+If the content-type is not specified, carl will try to guess from the file extension (it only knows a few), or use the previously specified type (from an earlier file if several files are specified in a list) or else it will use the default type 'application/octet-stream'.